xmail-client/space-pencil/README.md

 # Space Pencil

-This library currently has is an element builder with the same DSL as SpacePen, but it returns a raw DOM element rather than a jQuery fragment.
+This library currently has an element builder with the same DSL as [SpacePen](https://github.com/atom/space-pen), but it returns a raw DOM element rather than a jQuery fragment.

 ```coffee
 View = require 'space-pencil'